Which Wacom Cintiq Is Best? – Cintiq vs. Cintiq Pro

 • Size: 33.6 x 19.9 x 2.1 in (854 x 506 x 53 mm)

-All these high-end features come at a price, but you’re getting superb value for your money to create better work and earn more money in the long run.
+Understandably, all these high-end features come at a price, but you can be sure to get superb value for your money, being able to create better work and earn more money with your art in the long run.

-Learn more in our full Wacom Cintiq Pro 32 Review.
+Learn more in the full Wacom Cintiq Pro 32 Review.

 The best medium-size Wacom Cintiq for pro-level creators.